Barry McDaniel: Career

 In autumn 1961, Egon Seefehlner, the deputy director and talent scout of the newly reopened Deutsche Oper Berlin, heard him in a performance in Karlsruhe and recruited him for his opera.
 McDaniel remained under contract with the Deutsche Oper from 1962 till 1999, singing more than 1,800 performances, in the premieres of 54 productions.
 He collaborated with some of Germany's most distinguished stage directors such as Rudolf Sellner, Götz Friedrich or Günther Rennert, in an ensemble that included singers such as Dietrich Fischer-Dieskau, Elisabeth Grümmer, Josef Greindl, Ernst Haefliger, James King, Pilar Lorengar and Edith Mathis.
 His stage repertoire of 98 roles encompassed Gluck and Mozart, Italian bel canto and Richard Strauss as well as contemporary opera, in which he created several roles.
 He was the first to appear as Cuauhtemoc in Montezuma by Roger Sessions in 1964, and as the Secretary in Hans Werner Henze's Der junge Lord in 1965.
-He created the title role in Isang Yun's The Dream of Liu-Tung at the Akademie der Künste in Berlin in 1965.
+He created the title role in Isang Yun's Der Traum des Liu-Tung at the Akademie der Künste in Berlin in 1965.
 In 1966, he took part in the premiere of Amerika by Roman Haubenstock.
 In 1973, he appeared as Merowne in the premiere of Nicolas Nabokov's Love's Labour's Lost, given by the Deutsche Oper Berlin at La Monnaie in Brussels.
 In 1976, he performed in the premiere of Der Tempelbrand by Toshiro Mayuzumi.
 In addition to his more than 2,100 stage and concert performances in Berlin, he gave frequent guest performances and recitals in opera houses of Hamburg and Frankfurt, and appeared regularly at the Munich Opera Festival for 11 years.
 He performed in Vienna, Geneva, Amsterdam, Mexico and Japan.
 In 1964 he appeared as Wolfram in Wagner's Tannhäuser at the Bayreuth Festival.
 He appeared as a male lead, Count Lusignan, in the premiere of Aribert Reimann's opera Melusine at the Schwetzingen Festival of 1971, in a production that was also shown at the Edinburgh International Festival that year, with Catherine Gayer in the title role.
 In 1972 he made his New York debut as Pelléas in Debussy's Pelléas et Mélisande at the Metropolitan Opera, with seven performances.